chromeos/chromeos.dev/site/en/posts/game-controls-for-android-games.md

 ## Keyboards are critical

-Keyboard support is critical for ChromeOS; the majority of ChromeOS users interact with apps using a mouse and keyboard, but many apps from Google Play are only designed with touch interactions in mind.
+Keyboard support is critical for ChromeOS; approximately 90% of ChromeOS users interact with apps using a mouse and keyboard[^1], but many apps from Google Play are only designed with touch interactions in mind.
 It's an especially important problem for games, which often require quick movements or button taps that are difficult or impossible to perform with a mouse.
 By translating key presses into simulated touch events, the game controls feature allows players to use their keyboard to interact with on-screen buttons and virtual joysticks, resulting in a vastly improved experience for games with limited or missing keyboard support.

 The new game controls feature can rapidly improve the gaming experience, particularly for ChromeOS devices without a touch screen.
 It doesn’t replace the existing need for developers to [implement keyboard support](/{{locale.code}}/games/optimizing-games-inputs) in their apps, though.
 To provide the best and most consistent gameplay across phone, tablet, desktop, and large-screen devices, we recommend developers support a [breadth of input modes](/{{locale.code}}/android/input-compatibility), including mouse, keyboard, and gamepads.
 We see game controls as a way to overcome initial challenges with the ChromeOS gaming experience while users wait for developers to fully optimize their apps for ChromeOS.